 People also believe that minimalist running can help strengthen the intrinsic muscles of the foot.
-Amanda Walker suggests there is little evidence that running in minimalist or barefoot shoes improves intrinsic muscle strength or activation, but believes that it can encourage a shorter stride and bringing the foot back In under the body which give you “good running form”.
-Her question then is, why not work on the strengthening and running drills to give good running form rather than running in a minimal trainers?
+Amanda Walker suggests there is little evidence that running in minimalist or barefoot shoes improves intrinsic muscle strength or activation, but believes that it can encourage a shorter stride and bringing the foot back in under the body which gives you “good running form”.
+Her question then is, why not work on the strengthening and running drills to give good running form rather than running in a minimalist trainers?

 Other sports professionals believe that barefoot running gives you sensory input that sorts out a lot of form and muscle issues naturally, enhancing your balance and control and resulting in better running patterns.
 Percy Cerutty, the running coach from Australia had great success in the 1950s and 60s, encouraging his team to run barefoot on beaches and sand dunes.